 Measure along the string to check that the distance between the string and the rail is the same along the whole rail.
-To adjust the levelness of the rail, move the rail sections up or down at the points where the rail is not level.
+To adjust the levelness of the rail, turn the adjusting nuts on the leveling feet at the points where the rail is not level.